whdzera/kitsu-manga/README.md

 Kitsu Manga is a web reading manga written in Ruby on Rails, featuring a clean interface and seamless reading experience.

 ## Tech Stack

-- Rails
+- Ruby on Rails (Backend)
-- Sqlite
+- SQLite (Database) — can be switched to MySQL or PostgreSQL
-- Bulma & Font-awesome
+- Bulma & Font-awesome (Styling and icon)
-- Turbo & Stimulus
+- Stimulus (Interactive)

 ## Features

 - login/regist Auth with Devise
 - hcaptcha before login/regist
+- Role member and admin (guest user can read manga)
 - Email Confirmation Register with Action Mailer
-- UI Semi Transparent with Bulma css
+- UI Semi Transparent with Bulma
 - Pagination with Kaminari
-- Have role member and admin (guest user can read manga)
-- etc
+- Bookmarks Manga

 ## View
 <img src="https://i.imgur.com/rKz4ei3.png" width="80%">